VeriComms

 VeriComms was originally developed with limited research: 16 surveys and 329 unstructured interactions.

 Due to confidentiality restrictions, we could not test the base tool with participants.
-Instead, I helped our research team with interviewing 30 public health communicators to understand their workflows, pain points, and use of AI.
-The research team prioritized the questions with the client, recorded the interviews, and analyzed transcripts in Dovetail to find key insights.
+Instead, I helped our researchers with interviewing 30 public health communicators to understand their workflows, pain points, and use of AI.
+Our researchers prioritized the questions with the client, recorded the interviews, and analyzed transcripts in Dovetail to find key insights.

 Key insights:

-- Familiar AI chatbot patterns – Communicators expect AI tools to handle varied requests like in ChatGPT and Claude.
+• AI tools should be versatile – Communicators expect AI tools to handle varied requests from drafting campaigns to data analysis.

-- Vetted information sources – They verify whether AI responses are backed by reliable sources, especially on sensitive topics such as vaccines.
+• Trusted sources are essential – They verify whether AI responses are backed by reliable sources, especially on sensitive topics such as vaccines.

-- Content collaborators – When creating content, they involve many collaborators to ensure accuracy, sensitivity, and compliance.
+• Content creation is collaborative – When creating content, they involve multiple reviewers to ensure accuracy, sensitivity, and compliance.
 Participant 23 describes the in-depth process:

 AUDIT